itsasolution/HotWax-Workshop-/Learings.md

 overview of some of version control system -
 HelixCore , mercurial, Git etc.

-# Git workings
+# Git working
-Creating repository(a folder)
+1) Creating repository(a folder)
-visibility of repo Public/Private
+2) visibility of repo Public/Private
-ReadMe.md -> about the project and execution.
+3) ReadMe.md -> about the project and execution.
-what is commit -> simplified like saving code
+4) what is commit -> simplified like saving code
-stage changes  -> saving locally on my machine
+5) stage changes  -> saving locally on my machine
-commit messege -> what we changed in our code, we can add a messege for better understanding of the code
+6) commit messege -> what we changed in our code, we can add a messege for better understanding of the code

 During the session, he provided hands-on experience, guiding us through creating a repository, adding code, and demonstrating how Git works step by step.